AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 ## The present status of aelf

-As elaborated before, aelf operates on a mainchain-sidechain architecture.
-Its sidechains resemble the consumer chains of Cosmos or the parachains of Polkadot.
+As elaborated before, aelf operates on a mainchain-dAppChain architecture.
+Its dAppChains resemble the consumer chains of Cosmos or the parachains of Polkadot.
 Similar to these platforms, aelf decouples functionality at the code level — a modular or deconstructed approach rooted in software engineering principles.
 The primary objectives of this architecture are to facilitate the development of modular plugins within the aelf ecosystem and to enable the loading of various modules in a pluggable manner, thereby enhancing aelf's scalability and flexibility.
 For instance, the consensus functionality can be treated as a pluggable/replaceable code package, making it convenient for developers to customise.

-Notwithstanding the aforementioned points, the current mainchain-sidechain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a new Layer 2 chain utilising [ZK Rollup technology](https://ethereum.org/en/developers/docs/scaling/zk-rollups/) that would considerably enhance aelf's performance, scalability, and compatibility with the Ethereum Virtual Machine (EVM).
+Notwithstanding the aforementioned points, the current mainchain-dAppChain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a modular chain structure that would considerably enhance aelf's performance, scalability, and compatibility with the other blockchain Virtual Machines (VMs).

-Consequently, we have initiated the **Modular + ZK Rollup project** to address these challenges.
+Consequently, we have initiated the **Modular Blockchain project** to address these challenges.

 ## The aelf solution